No textbooks. Materials linked onto the course itslearning platform or provided by the students themselves.

 Language use and thinking skills are interrelated, which is why the course aims to provide food for thought on various themes.

-30 h of contact lessons, 110 h of independent/group working
+30 h of contact lessons in a classroom setting or online, 110 h of independent/group working

 writing professional, field-specific texts